Wernfried/xml-twig/README.md

 Accessing Twig-Elements by [XML-Path](https://www.w3.org/TR/xpath/) language is not supported.
 One reason it, the `Twig` class models more an [Element](https://www.w3schools.com/xml/xml_elements.asp) rather than a [Node](https://www.w3schools.com/xml/dom_nodes.asp) which would be more generic.

-Despite [W3C Recommendations](https://www.w3.org/TR/xml/#charencoding) ("All XML processors MUST be able to read entities in both the UTF-8 and UTF-16 encodings"), the `sax` and `saxophone` parsers do not support UTF-16 encodings.
-When you have a XML-File encoded in UTF-16, then you must use the `expat` parser.
+As already mentioned above, I recommend the `expat` parser.
+The other parser may work for your purpose, however they have several limitations and bugs:

+- `sax` and `saxophone` do not support UTF-16 encoding.
+I did not test other encodings, because [W3C Recommendations](https://www.w3.org/TR/xml/#charencoding) defines only UTF-8 and UTF-16 as required
+- `sax` misinterpret character entities
+- `saxophone` fails on `<!DOCTYPE>` element
+- Properties `currentLine` and `currentColumn` are not available with `saxophone`